July2021

 If you’re staying in Ireland this year, then plan for some wet spells, when playing outside isn’t an option.
 If your child loves solving puzzles and working out where shapes fit, then this Eduludo Shapes activity will be right up their street.
 It’s a children’s version of Tangrams where you have to figure out how to use the wooden shapes so that you complete the pictures shown on the cards.

 Not every travel game has to be for playing in a small area/on a table.
 Often it’s just something to entertain our children, while we try to have some down time ourselves.
-Marble Games would be perfect for this.
-It’s small to pack and can be played indoors and outdoors on flat surfaces.
+Marbles are perfect for this.
+They are small and easy to pack and they can be played indoors and outdoors on flat surfaces.
 It’s the kind of game that if you produced it when other kids are around, it would help break the ice and they might join in too.
 Hey presto – your child now has other kids to play with and you can rest even more!
+I stock a small net and a larger net.

 The characters in this card game are based on the Roald Dahl book, Matilda.
 This is a fast moving game with the winner being the person who first gets rid of all their cards.